Research Frames the Problem or Opportunity We're Solving For

 How we conduct research

+Switch interviews detail the timeline of a recent purchase or change.
 First, we go back to the beginning when the person thought they had found a solution to their problem.
 Then, we jump ahead to when they decided to try something different.
 We walk through the steps they took to find this new solution, and the pain points that drove them there.
 This helps us understand the problem in the context of a person's motivation and desire to fix it.

+We interview people who have recently switched products or solutions because the timeline of why they switched is still fresh in their mind.
 They solved this same problem with something else before and now have a new solution.